 - CVE-2018-12127 - Microarchitectural Load Port Data Sampling (MLPDS)

 - CVE-2018-11091 - Microarchitectural Data Sampling Uncacheable Memory (MDSUM)

 Intel worked with various OS and software vendors to coordinate patches at both the hardware and software level.
 Microsoft has also released Patch Tuesday software updates to help mitigate the MDS vulnerabilities.
 According to Microsoft's MDS security advisory, OS updates are available for Windows and Windows Server, but also SQL Server databases.

 Both the hardware (Intel CPU Microcode Updates) and software (OS Security Updates) protections must be installed to fully mitigate MDS attacks.

 Which Intel Processors Need CPU Microcode Updates?

 We've created a report which lists all Intel CPUs that require Microcode Updates to mitigate these Microarchitectural Data Sampling vulnerabilities.
-The status of available microcode can be found here.
+You can find the status of available microcode here.

 If you haven't already, start your free trial of Lansweeper to run the Intel Microcode Report.